Andrew Vaughn Player Props: White Sox vs. Tigers

 Andrew Vaughn At The Plate

+- Vaughn has an OPS of .778, fueled by an OBP of .336 to go with a slugging percentage of .442.
+All three of those stats lead Chicago hitters this season.

-- Vaughn is batting .444 with one homer during his last outings and is riding a six-game hitting streak.
+- Vaughn is batting .471 with one homer during his last games and is on a seven-game hitting streak.

-- Vaughn has reached base via a hit in 40 games this season (of 56 played), and had multiple hits in 13 of those games.
+- In 71.9% of his 57 games this season, Vaughn has picked up at least one hit.
+He's also had 13 multi-hit games.

-- Looking at the 56 games he has played this season, he's went deep in seven of them (12.5%), and in 2.9% of his trips to the dish.
+- He has gone deep in seven games this year (12.3%), homering in 2.9% of his trips to the dish.

-- Vaughn has had at least one RBI in 41.1% of his games this year (23 of 56), with more than one RBI 11 times (19.6%).
-He has also been responsible for three or more of his team's runs in four contests.
+- In 40.4% of his games this year, Vaughn has tallied at least one RBI.
+In 11 of those games (19.3%) he recorded more than one RBI, while he was responsible for three or more of his team's runs in four contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.